 The knowledge has been rapidly increasing in the present age due to the work of scholars and scientists all over the world.

-Most of them present the results of their research in English.
-Fresh knowledge in every field of life is constantly appearing in books and journals published in the English language.
+Most of them exhibit the results of their analysis in English.
+New information in every area of life is constantly looking in books and journals published in the English language.

 English has also great literature that is continuously expanding in quantity and quality.
 Besides, all the great books of the world have been translated into English.